Storm the Studio (radio program)

 Storm the Studio was a radio program that aired on Australia's 3RRR FM radio station during the late 1980s and early 1990s.
-DJ "Steve Wide" presented the program, which focused on a combination of dance music tracks including house music, hip hop, industrial music and acid house.
+DJ "Steve Polak" presented the program, which focused on a combination of dance music tracks including house music, hip hop, industrial music and acid house.
 The program was notable for cultivating a large following within Melbournes dance community and alongside Triple M's Live from the Ivy program, was one of Australia's first radio programs not to focus on rock or pop music.

 The programs name was a reference to the cut and paste sampling style of the Meat Beat Manifesto album of the same name.

-Storm The Studio was a radio program created by Melbourne-based brothers Steve and Roger Polak (not Steve Wide as previously noted).
+Storm The Studio was a radio program created by Melbourne-based brothers Steve and Roger Polak.
 Steve Polak was the on mic announcer and also remixed the music live using two Technics SL-1200 turntables with a Numark 1775 mixer.
 Roger produced the show and did pre-production work, editing interviews and specials.
 The program was aired on Melbourne radio station 3RRR during the late 1980s and into 1990.

 The program, which began as a Saturday evening three hour show (7-10 pm) in 1987 also spawned several side projects.
 One of these was the on air dance party that ran under the Sonarr banner.
 These were 12 hour radio programs that featured many different dance and hip hop styles, interviews as well as plenty of guest DJs.
 Some of DJs included John Course, Mark Hogan and Andy Van.
 Steve Douglas was also a part of the Sonar team, working with the Polak brothers after having had success with his Triple M Live at The Ivy dance programs.